klingtnet/klingtnet.github.io/content/articles/2022-10-07-git-worktree.md

 git worktree add release-branch.go1.19
 ```

-This will create the following directory structure:
+This will create the following directory structure

 ```
 go